What is RTL-SDR?

 What dongle should I buy?

-The cheapest, most common an generally best performing dongle at the moment is the Rafael Micro R820T.
+The cheapest, most common and generally best performing dongle at the moment is the Rafael Micro R820T/2.
 It can be bought for about $20 USD.

-The R820T also is generally regarded as having better performance and sensitivity for most interesting frequencies.
+The R820T/2 is generally regarded as having better performance and sensitivity for most interesting frequencies compared to the E4000.
 For ADS-B, the R820T is much more sensitive at 1090 MHz.
-For these reasons, the R820T is currently the recommended dongle, unless you need the greater frequencies the E4000 provides.
+There are now also the R820T2 dongles, which offer increased sensitivity over the R820T.
+For these reasons, the R820T2 is currently the recommended dongle, unless you need the higher frequencies that the E4000 provides and are willing to pay a premium price.

-See the BUY RTL-SDR page for more information about where to obtain dongles from reputable sources.
+See our RTL-SDR purchasing guide page for more information about where to obtain dongles from reputable sources.

 I already have a USB TV Tuner, is it Compatible?

-Comparisons with other Wideband Commercial Software Defined Radios
+Comparisons with other common Wideband Commercial Software Defined Radios

 http://sdr.osmocom.org/trac/wiki/rtl-sdr – Official rtl-sdr osmocom website